 There is a 5.5% initial charge for investment in the fund.
 There is a 2% annual management fee plus an additional 0.3% annual secretarial fee.
 The first two years’ annual fee will be deducted at outset to cover the investment period.
 From year three the fee will accrue and be repaid upon the sale of investments or the receipt of dividends.
 There is a performance fee of 20% of proceeds once investors have received their original fund investment back in full.
 Arrangement and monitoring fees may also be payable by the underlying companies.

 Despite the association with Williams, you won’t be investing in Formula One.
 This early-stage, high-growth, high-tech offer looks to invest in cutting edge companies that can benefit from help, expertise and nurturing from the Williams Advanced Engineering division of the Williams Racing team.
-Whilst it doesn’t guarantee success WAE can add a level of expertise and technical knowhow that in our view makes this high risk offer extremely attractive and potentially rewarding.
+Whilst it doesn’t guarantee success, WAE can add a level of expertise and technical knowhow in this high risk offer.